-PME stands for Particle Mesh Ewald.
-It is a useful method for dealing with electrostatic interactions in the system when periodic boundary conditions are present.
-The Ewald sum is an efficient way of calculating long range forces in the periodic system.
+Particle Mesh Ewald (PME) is a useful method for dealing with electrostatic interactions in a system when periodic boundary conditions are present.
+The Ewald sum is an efficient way of calculating long range forces in a periodic system.
 The particle mesh is a 3-D grid created in the system over which the system charge is distributed.
 From this charge, potentials and forces on atoms in the system are determined.
 As a result, your grid size should be chosen such that it is fine enough to accurately represent the configuration of your system.